-Organizations seeking to capitalize on new cloud technology and applications will find it difficult with restricting licensing agreements and added expenses.
-Yet, that is where Microsoft Azure comes in.
-Microsoft Azure flexible cloud infrastructure and payment plans allow organizations to take advantage of the latest cloud products and updates.
+Organizations looking to capitalize on new cloud technology and applications will find it difficult with restricting licensing agreements and added expenses.
+Yet, that is where The Azure Cloud Experts come in.
+Microsoft Azure Cloud flexible infrastructure and payment plans allow organizations to take advantage of the latest cloud products and updates.
 As well as, earn discounts when adding Azure to existing Microsoft licensing agreements.
-Get started with Azure pricing calculator to see how you can build your business in cloud and reduce IT costs.
+Get started with Azure pricing calculator to discover how to build your business in cloud and reduce IT costs.

 Azure Cloud Pricing and Discounts